 - 1. Trenching and pipe installation shall meet the requirements of WSDOT Standard Specification 7-08. - 2.
-Maximum trench width shall not exceed casing/pipe diameter plus an additional one (1) foot on either side. - 3.
-Compaction shall be Method C per Standard Specification Section 2-03.3(14)C. - 4.
+Maximum trench width shall be outside casing pipe width plus 1 foot either side of casing pipe. - 3.
+Compaction shall be method per Standard Specification Section 2-03.3 (14) C. - 4.
+When connecting to an existing facility under the pavement, pavement restoration may, at the department's discretion, include the full lane width and encroached shoulder. - 5.
 Casing pipes shall extend a minimum of six (6) feet beyond the toe of fill slopes, bottom of ditchline, or outside of curb.